 Partnership / JV (Joint Venture) Programs

-I still can’t believe that more organizations don’t partner with non-competitive businesses on marketing initiatives instead choose to go it alone.
+It’s still hard to believe that more organizations don’t partner with non-competitive businesses on marketing initiatives but instead choose to go it alone.

 By partnering up, you can share the cost of the project and double up on distribution.

 In Hinge’s High Growth Study, the company asked respondents to rate the impact of 24 possible marketing techniques.
-Of these, the technique partnership marketing was rated as having the most impact.
-One-third of the high growth companies surveyed rated its implications as significant (they rated it a 9 or 10 on a ten point scale).
+Of these, the technique of partnership marketing was ranked as having the most impact.
+One-third of the high-growth companies surveyed rated its implications as significant (they rated it a 9 or 10 on a ten-point scale).
 How many no-growth firms gave partnership marketing a high rating?
 Zero.

 Partnership / JV Marketing Checkup: